JuliaLang/www.julialang.org/manual/strings/index.md

         whatsoever, while still allowing "^" and "$" to match, respectively, just after and just before newlines within the string.

+    x   Tells the regular expression parser to ignore most whitespace that is neither backslashed nor within a character class.
+You can use this to break up your regular expression into (slightly) more readable parts.
+The '#' character is also treated as a metacharacter introducing a comment, just as in ordinary code.

 For example, the following regex has all three flags turned on: